BlitzBudget/learn.blitzbudget.com/chapters/coding/backend/serverless/java/java-fundamentals/chapter-fourteen.md

-**Working with Dates and Times: Managing Dates and Times with Java's Built-in Classes**
+# Chapter 14: **Working with Dates and Times: Managing Dates and Times with Java's Built-in Classes**

 Dealing with dates and times is a common requirement in software development, and Java provides powerful built-in classes and libraries to handle various date and time operations.
 Whether you need to work with dates, times, or both, Java's date and time API has got you covered.
 In this comprehensive blog post, we will explore how to manage dates and times in Java, including parsing and formatting dates, performing date arithmetic, handling time zones, and much more.
 Through practical examples, we will demonstrate the versatility and flexibility of Java's date and time handling capabilities.